NickStrupat/IntHash/README.md

 # IdHash
-Pair of integer hash functions that are inverses of each other.
-No collisions on 32-bit inputs.
+A pair of integer hash functions that are each other's inverse.
 Low bias (~0.0208).
-No hashes are equal to their inputs.
+For all 32-bit values, no collisions and no hash is equal to their input.

 ```csharp
 var x = Random.Shared.Next(0, uint.MaxValue);